m-j-andr/PIC-1-Demo/docs/1-File-Management/1-4-find-replace.md

  - Click "Find" and "Replace...".
    Select the icon `.*`.
-   This enables the finds and replaces to recognize `\n` as "newline".
+   This enables the finds and replaces to recognize `\n` as a new line.

  - Now perform the following "Find and Replace"s.
    - `a single space --> no characters at all`.